bdCalling-Sdt-hub/track-trek-backend/readme.md

 1. track deactivate-activate instead of delete-active remove
 2. manage page title change dynamic

+## needs test

+1. activate, deactivate track. search result based on that
+2. book a track slot and push the id on renters

 ## issues

 1. when showing participants of a track slot. do not show expired ones